Filtrations on Springer fiber cohomology and Kostka polynomials: Introduction

+We also give formulas for the higher Poisson-de Rham homology of Slodowy slices, and for the zeroth Hochschild homology of their quantizations by finite $W$-algebras.

+\begin{remark} Note that \eqref{e:lusztig} implies that the weight grading on $\HP^{DR}_*(\mathcal{N})$ is nonpositive.
+This is somewhat unusual; for example whenever the zeroth Poisson homology of a conical Poisson variety is at least two-dimensional it will have (some) positive weights, as will happen for many Slodowy slices in the nilpotent cone, cf.~Corollary \ref{c:mc1}.
+Note that, for varieties admitting a symplectic resolution for which \cite[Conjecture 1.3.(b)]{hp0weyl} holds, this condition that the zeroth Poisson homology has dimension at least two is equivalent to the statement that the fiber over the vertex in the symplectic resolution has multiple Lagrangian components (in particular, it is not irreducible). \end{remark}

-The proof, given in \S \ref{s:dmod}, involves a study of the Harish-Chandra $\caD$-module on $\cN$, following Hotta and Kashiwara in \cite{HKihs}.
+The proofs, given in \S \ref{s:dmod}, involve a study of the Harish-Chandra $\caD$-module on $\cN$, following Hotta and Kashiwara in \cite{HKihs}.
 In Section \ref{ss:mirabolic}, we give a generalization of our main result to the setting of mirabolic $\caD$-modules, which computes the weakly equivariant structure of the mirabolic Harish-Chandra $\caD$-module on $\mfgl_n \times \bC^n$, defined in \cite{MirabolicCharacter}.

-We begin the paper, in Section \ref{s:lc}, with a more detailed statement of our main result.
-We continue in Section \ref{s:spr-fiber} with a detailed statement of our results on the grading associated to the cohomology of Springer fibers as well as to the Poisson and Hochschild homology of W-algebras.
-The application to Proudfoot's conjecture on symplectic duality is then given in Section \ref{s:proudfoot}, and we conclude by proving our main results, and generalizing them to the mirabolic setting, in Section \ref{s:dmod}.
+We begin the body of the paper in Section \ref{s:spr-fiber} with a detailed statement of our results on the grading associated to the cohomology of Springer fibers as well as to the Poisson and Hochschild homology of W-algebras.
+The application to Proudfoot's conjecture on symplectic duality is then given in Section \ref{s:proudfoot}.
+In the remaining sections we prove our results using $\caD$-modules, recalling first some of the necessary background.
+In the last section, we explain an alternative proof of Lusztig's formula using Hamiltonian reduction.
+We then use this to generalize this result to the mirabolic setting, i.e., the setting of $\SL_n$-equivariant $\caD$-modules on $\mathfrak{sl}_n \times \bC^n$.